pan1kt/GamingTweaks/README.md

 `bcdedit /set x2apicpolicy enable` <br/>

 You can also try playing with `bcdedit /set useplatformtick true`, but most of the time is not the best for your pc. <br/>
-In some cases lowered latency
+In some cases lowered latency, check with LatencyMon

 ## MSI-Mode